 At age 11 the first plan would mature and provide £20,000 plus bonuses, which pay the first year’s fees.
 Contributions to this plan then cease.
 The next year the second plan matures with £20,000 plus bonuses and pays the second year’s fees and so on and so on until the final plan matures at age 18 and the final year’s fees are paid.

 Each year a plan matures the overall contributions fall, also the later year plans will have smaller contributions than the initial years as they have longer to grow, which mean that once you are through the first few years then the hardest part is behind you.

-These schemes have the added advantage in that as they are insurance based, if something happens to the premium payer, death or a critical illness, then the remaining premiums are paid by the insurance company and the plans continue.
+These schemes have the added advantage in that as they are insurance based.
+If something happens to the premium payer then the remaining premiums are paid by the insurance company.
+Then, the plans continue.

 Additionally, if something happens to your son or daughter and they become disabled, then the schemes pay out a disability income from their 16th birthday until age 65.

-This admittedly will not take away the pain of paying the school fees, however with a bit of planning, we would hope that this can be reduced from screams of agony to a bit of a wince!
+This admittedly will not take away the pain of paying the school fees.
+However with a bit of planning, we would hope that this can be reduced.
+Perhaps from screams of agony to a bit of a wince!